manuethomas/Traffic-Accident-Analysis-US/README.md

 - Triveni Sangama Saraswathi Edla.
 "Exploratory Data Analysis (EDA) of US Accidents and Prediction of Accident Severity in San Fransisco bay area"

-- Medium: Ronghui Zhou, Ph.D.""ow You Can Avoid Car Accident in 2020"
+- Medium: Ronghui Zhou, Ph.D.""How You Can Avoid Car Accident in 2020"